 Sleeping Beauty photo-series encourages healthy masculinity, self-love, and helps create awareness surrounding the things us Black men have been conditioned to think and feel.

-Since I've started this photo-series I've learned and shared wellness practices with other Black men, and through this work cultivated new language and richer understandings of what it means to be masculine and create safe spaces.
+Since I've started this photo-series I've learned and shared wellness practices, and through this work cultivated new language and richer understandings of what it means to be masculine and creating safe spaces.
 I hope to inspire Black men to interrogate their privilege and the ways in which we show up for Black women, Queer, and Trans people.

-Below are links and videos of valuable information that has helped me on my path of healing.
+Below are links and videos of valuable information that has helped me on my path of unlearning + healing.

 BOOKS TO READ & People to support